 Slurry is a valuable source of nutrients and when used appropriately, can help to reduce the reliance on bagged fertilisers.

-When calculating if additional slurry storage is required, a Farm Waste Management Plan (FWMP) should be produced which takes into account livestock numbers, ages, housing period and current storage capacity.
+When calculating how much slurry storage is required, a Farm Waste Management Plan (FWMP) should be produced which takes into account livestock numbers, ages, housing period and current storage capacity.
 Effluent from silage clamps, yard scrapings from collecting or loafing areas and parlour washings should also be accounted for in your FWMP.
-To cut down pressure on storage, clean and lightly contaminated water around the steading could be dealt with separately by a Rural SuDS, as keeping excess water out of your storage tank means more space for slurry.
+To cut down pressure on storage, clean and lightly contaminated water around the steading could be dealt with separately by a Rural SuDS; keeping excess water out of your storage tank means more space for slurry.
 There can be financial savings to be made too from the reduced time and energy required to pump or spread the additional liquid.

 There are a number of rules and regulations governing the construction of new slurry storage facilities, and Scotland's Farm Advisory Service has produced a useful 'Frequently Asked Questions' sheet for regular queries surrounding the construction of slurry lagoons.